 You’re done!
 This homemade lamp will burn for about two hours.

 Trouble shooting tips

 When I first made the lamp, the flame kept sputtering and burned out quickly.
-I contacted the author of Lanterns, Lamps & Candles, Ron Brown to inquire about what I might be doing wrong.
+I contacted the author, Ron Brown to inquire about what I might be doing wrong.
 He suggested the following: